WestleyK/drive-mounting-script/README.md

 First download if you havent already: <br>
 `$ git clone https://github.com/WestleyK/drive-mounting-script.git` <br>
-Then you can put the `mount-driver-vX.X.sh` wherever you want, best in your home directory. <br>
 <br>
 Then you can install the `drive-mounter` command: <br>
 `$ ./install` <br>